Are the events that play out exactly as they appear, or are they simply façades for a more hidden agenda?

 "The winners are Akimichi Chōji, Uzumaki Naruto, and Yamanaka Ino of Konohagakure," stated the proctor.
 "Now remove yourselves from the field so we can move on to the next match."
 They all complied, Chōji withdrawing a bag of chips hidden somewhere on his person as they did so.

-When they were hidden from the audience's view, Ino turned to her fellow blonde and held out her hand expectantly.
+When they were hidden from the audience's view, Ino turned to her fellow blond and held out her hand expectantly.
 After a reluctant pause, Naruto silently unclasped his jar of healing salve and pulled out a roll of bandages from his pouch, handing them both over to his teammate.
 "Shirt," she demanded, and he complied by wiggling out of the olive-colored garment, then peeling the grey undershirt over his head.
 Ino released an exasperated sound.
 "You're so reckless," she told him, rubbing salve over the cut on his shoulder.

 "He caught me by surprise."